scottgriv/Palm-Tree/README.md

  - Send marketing emails out, including emails requesting Google Business Reviews.
  - Directly open a Review window on your Google Business page with a click of a button within the email.
  - Perfect for small businesses, entrepreneurs, and anyone looking to keep track of their customers and send out marketing emails.
+ - Visit a demo of the application [here](https://scottgriv.github.io/Palm-Tree/).

+ > [!NOTE]
+ > The demo page only includes some basic functionality of the application.
+ > To access the full functionality, clone or fork the project and run on your local machine following the instructions in this `README`.

 ---------------